AVMA, VMAs, state governments considering changes

 An ordinance in Orange County, N.C., for example, prohibits any person or organization from keeping wild and dangerous animals within the county, with the exception of those kept for teaching or research purposes at the University of North Carolina campus in Chapel Hill.
 The ordinance applies to any felids other than house cats, nonhuman primates, bears, wolves, coyotes, reptiles, and crossbreeds of such animals that have similar characteristics.
 Another ordinance prohibits displays such as circuses or trade shows from including wild animals ranging from elephants to otters.

 Just days before Kasich took office in Ohio this past January, outgoing Gov. Ted Strickland enacted an executive order prohibiting sales and ownership of many wild, dangerous animals such as big cats and bears.
 It was part of an agreement Strickland negotiated with the Humane Society of the United States and other groups on animal-related issues to avoid their planned ballot initiative (see JAVMA, Aug.
-15, 2010, page 349).
+15, 2010).
 Officials with Kasich's office did not answer requests for information on why the new governor allowed that order to expire.

 U.S. Rep. Betty Sutton of Ohio encouraged Kasich to reinstate Strickland's expired executive order.
 In September 2010, she had also written to Strickland about a man who was killed a month earlier by a privately owned wild bear, and she had asked then-Gov. Strickland to prohibit wild animals from being privately owned, according to information from the congresswoman.